jsbisht/aws-developer-associate/cloud-front.md

 - different cert for each custom domain is required to prove its identity

-**NOTE**: Older browsers don't support SNI.
+> Older browsers don't support SNI.
 Cloudfront allows us to use dedicated IP's for each custom domain in such cases (at an extra cost. $600 monthly).

 ---